 Perhaps most disturbingly, threats to tenant safety can even come from those who are supposed to protect them.
 In 2012, another 14-year-old girl was raped by a security guard at her Clayton County apartment complex.
 Her attacker had a known history of inappropriate behavior toward tenants and guests and had not been removed from his position of authority in the complex.
 In addition to his conviction, the survivor was awarded a $1 billion dollar settlement against the negligent security company.

 Safe, Affordable Housing Is Not Too Much to Ask For

 High crime rates in low-cost apartment complexes are so commonplace that many people have come to consider them inseparable.
 There’s a bias that remotely affordable rent is itself a draw for crime, and that potentially becoming a victim of crime is an inherent risk that tenants accept when moving into an affordable apartment.
-People living both in and out of high crime complexes assume that the only way anyone can escape those risks is by making enough money to live somewhere else.
+People living both in and out of high-crime complexes assume that anyone can only escape those risks by making enough money to live somewhere else.